FREQUENTLY ASKED QUESTIONS

 My grandmother used to get Electrolysis.
 Has the technology changed much?

-Permanent hair removal using electrolysis has come a long way since its beginnings in 1875.
-Today's computer technology enables the electrologist to work with more speed and comfort.
-Epilators are much quicker, utilizing current timings of thousandths of a second over the longer current applications of the past, plus, intensity settings can now be modulated to varying proportions.
-The instruments and equipment used in a contemporary electrologist's office are just part of the changes that have occurred in the electrolysis industry.
+Permanent hair removal using Electrolysis has come a long way since its beginnings in 1875.
+Today's computer technology enables the Electrologist to work faster and more comfortably.
+Epilators are much quicker, utilizing current timings of thousandths of a second over the more extended current applications of the past; plus, intensity settings can now be modulated to varying proportions.
+The instruments and equipment used in a contemporary Electrologist's office are just part of the changes in the Electrolysis industry.

-The American Electrology Association has written standard for infection control following the most recent recommendations from the Center for Disease Control (CDC), the Occupational Safety and Health Administration (OSHA), and the Association for Practitioners in Infection Control and Epidemiology (APIC).
+The American Electrology Association (AEA) has written standards for infection control following the most recent recommendations from the Center for Disease Control (CDC), the Occupational Safety and Health Administration (OSHA), and the Association for Practitioners in Infection Control and Epidemiology (APIC).

 How much will treatments cost?

-What is the normal growth cycle of a hair?
+What is the expected growth cycle of hair?

-Hairs have differing cycles of growth, many of which are not visible on the surface of the skin at the same time.
-The follicle produces the hair from the blood supply, and discards it eventually through shedding.
-The process of growth, rest and replacement are known as the hair growth cycle.
+Hairs have differing growth cycles, many of which are not visible on the skin's surface at the same time.
+The follicle produces hair from the blood supply and discards it eventually through shedding.
+This process of growth, rest, and replacement is known as the hair growth cycle.
 The sequence of events is repeated constantly until a hair ceases to be formed.

 Immediately following treatment, there may be slight redness, which varies with each individual.
-The latest technology has made electrolysis more comfortable and effective than ever before.
-Your electrologist will provide you with post treatment instructions and the personal attention you need.
+The latest technology has made Electrolysis more comfortable and effective than ever before.
+Your Electrologist will provide post-treatment instructions and the personal attention you need.
 You are assured of the best care from a skilled hair removal professional.

 Can unwanted hair be removed from anywhere on the body?

 Electrolysis works on all skin and hair types.
-It can be applied to most facial and body parts including: eyebrows, chin, upper & lower lip, jaw line & sides of the face, breast & underarms, abdomen, bikini line, legs and back.
-Based on a personal and confidential consultation, your electrologist will design a treatment plan that addresses your specific hair removal needs.
+It can be applied to most facial and body parts, including eyebrows, chin, upper and lower lip, jawline and sides of the face, breasts and underarms, abdomen, bikini line, legs, and back.
+Based on a personal and confidential consultation, your Electrologist will design a treatment plan that addresses your specific hair removal needs.